finbourne/lusid-sdk-csharp/sdk/docs/SequencesApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<SequencesApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<SequencesApi>();
             var page = "page_example";  // string? | The pagination token to use to continue listing sequences from a previous call to list sequences.
 This  value is returned from the previous call. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many.
 Defaults to 500 if not specified. (optional)